mokrzu/mokrzu.github.io/_posts/2014-04-28-crud-hacks.markdown

 > db.tools.find({ $or: [ { version: { $gt: 1.0 } }, { status: 'active' } ] })
 ```
 <br>
-You should definetely take a look at rest of [query operators][query-operators].
+You should definitely take a look at rest of [query operators][query-operators].
 <br>
 <br>
 ##### **UPDATE**

-At the beginnig, updating records in mongodb could by a litle bit confusing.
+At the beginning, updating records in mongodb could by a little bit confusing.
 <br>
 Let's look at example of **update** operation: